Let’s try to wrap our heads around this one. Or wait, is it the other way around?

 As the 3D fad started to wane, what was left was innovative filmmakers who really knew how to use the medium to their advantage, using 3D because it made the most sense for their vision.

-We suspect that 360 video may follow a similar trajectory.
+We suspect that 360 videos may follow a similar trajectory.
 Today, everyone wants to make a 360 video.
 It’s a shiny new toy that will guarantee YouTube views while the hungry masses are eager to check out the latest and greatest.
 But given a little time, people will grow bored with poorly executed content in 360 and content production in 360 will likely slow.

 Still, visionaries with creative ideas will make 360 videos that are compelling and original, keeping the format going.
 360 video will find its place but it won’t likely be on every video screen in the world for every consumer.